Parliament of Jordan: Political parties in the House of Representatives

-Despite the reforms of 1989, multi-party politics has yet to develop in Jordan.
-At the 2016 election, for example, pro-palace independents won a majority of seats, as has been the case in previous elections.
-Indeed, only 215 candidates out of a total of 1,252 ran with the explicit support of parties.
-The role of parties is significantly limited by institutional factors as well.
-Not only are rural areas overrepresented, but the broad authority vested in the king makes it difficult for a party to win control of the government solely at the ballot box.
+Despite the reforms of 1989, pro-monarchist independents had continuously dominated the House of Representatives until the 2024 Jordanian general election.
+In the 2016 election, for example, pro-monarchist independents won a majority of seats, as has been the case in previous elections, with only 215 candidates out of a total of 1,252 running with the explicit support of a political party.
+The role of parties is significantly limited by institutional factors as well, such as the broad authority vested in the king alongside overrepresentation in rural areas, resulting in a political party struggling to win control of the government solely in elections.

-The only political party that plays a role in the legislature is the Islamic Action Front (IAF).
-Political parties can be seen to represent four sections: Islamists, leftists, Arab nationalists and conservative.
+The only political party that plays a role in the House of Representatives is the Islamic Action Front (IAF).
+Political parties can be seen to represent four sections, being Islamism, leftism, Arab nationalism and conservatism.
 There are 34 registered political parties in Jordan including the Jordanian Arab Democratic Party, Jordanian Socialist Party, Islamic Centre Party, but these have little impact on the political process.
 Legislation regarding political parties was passed in March 2007 which made it a requirement that all political parties had to report to the Ministry of the Interior and have a minimum of five hundred founding members from at least five governorates.
 This was seen by some as a direct threat to a number of the political parties which are small in membership.

-Public disillusion with existing political parties has been highlighted in research carried out by the Centre for Strategic Studies at Jordan University.
-The investigation concluded that in 2007 only 9.7% of respondents felt that the political parties represented their political, economic and social aspirations.
+Public disillusion with existing political parties has been highlighted in research carried out by the Centre for Strategic Studies at Jordan University, concluding that in 2007, only 9.7% of respondents felt that the political parties represented their political, economic and social aspirations.
 Furthermore, 80% of respondents believed that 'none' of the political parties were 'qualified to form a government'.

 Permanent committees

-Legal, Financial, Administrative and Foreign Affairs.
+The Jordanian parliament consists of three political committees, each responsible for Legal, Financial, Administrative and Foreign Affairs.
 Both houses have the ability to create committees when required.